Residential Life

 Welcome from the Dean of Residential Life

-As the only Jesuit boarding school in the United States, we take our commitment to cura personalis - personalized care and concern for each individual - very seriously.
-The trust placed in us by the parents who ask us to care for their sons, is a responsibility which we do not take lightly.
+A core facet of Jesuit education can be expressed in the Latin phrase, cura personalis - the care for the whole person.
+As the only Jesuit boarding school in the United States, we take our commitment to that personalized care and concern for each individual’s gifts and talents very seriously.
+Living and working in community with our students offers a unique opportunity to meet each student where he is and to support his intellectual, spiritual, moral, and emotional needs.
+The trust placed in us by the parents who ask us to care for their sons is a responsibility that we do not take lightly.

 Whether helping a student to navigate the academic, emotional, spiritual, or social rigors of high school, our Dorm Parents strive to develop each young man’s full potential and character.
-Our staff is dedicated to creating a safe, caring, fun environment while serving as positive role models and mentors.
-Living in community with the boys, and serving in roles such as academic advisors and extracurricular moderators, our diverse staff are able to provide the support necessary to allow the resident students to grow into true men for and with others.
+Our staff is dedicated to creating a caring, structured, and joyful environment while serving as positive role models and mentors.
+Living in community with the boys, and serving in roles such as academic advisors and extracurricular moderators, our diverse staff are able to build meaningful relationships, allowing the students in our care to grow into true men for and with others.

 In our community, students are able to live and work with their best friends, get a head start in preparing for college life, and learn firsthand about the world from people who have lived in virtually every corner of it.
-Upon becoming a part of our Residential Program, the boys who live here immediately become part of a global network that is unlike anything else in the world.
+When a student joins our Residential Program, he becomes part of a lifelong global network and, just as importantly, a home away from home.

 We want you to call Prep your home.